-From the south entrance of Zion National Park.
-Once you enter the park, continue another 1.5 miles to the Zion Canyon Scenic Route (sign on right side: Zion Lodge, Scenic Drive) turn left.
-From there, travel another 3.4 miles up the Scenic Drive until you get to The Grotto shuttle stop on your right-hand side.
-If you park in The Grotto parking lot, expect to cross the road to the Angels Landing trailhead.
+From the south entrance of Zion National Park, continue another 1.5 miles to the Zion Canyon Scenic Route (sign on right side: Zion Lodge, Scenic Drive) turn left.
+From there, travel another 3.4 miles up the Scenic Drive until you get to the Grotto shuttle stop on your right-hand side.
+If you park in the Grotto parking lot, expect to cross the road to the Angels Landing trailhead.
 Crossing a small bridge, head right onto the trail.
 Parking can also be achieved on the left-hand side of the road in a small parking lot.

 Scout’s Lookout offers beautiful vistas from above the canyon.

 If you do decide to go all the way up Angels Landing, you will be rewarded with magnificent views in every direction you look.

 Plenty of chains, guard rails, and carved steps are provided to help ease your mind of all the drop-offs on both sides of the canyon.

 The last 0.7 miles of the trail is roughly only about 4 ½ to 5 feet wide.

 Spring, Summer and Fall.
 Winter can get dangerous due to rain, snow and ice collecting on the trail.

 Portions can be closed in winter due to trail conditions.

 A permit is required to hike Angels Landing.
 The permit is for the “chains section” only; visitors can hike the West Rim Trail to Scout Lookout (and beyond) without a permit.
 Requiring a permit to places like the Subway and Angels Landing helps make every person aware of potential risks and the necessary gear and skills required for undertaking that route.
 For a how-to check out the video below: